Hello, world!

 Creating a Project Directory

-You'll start by making a directory to store your Calyxium code.
-It doesn't matter to Calyxium where your code lives, but for the exercises and projects in this book, we suggest making a projects
+You’ll start by making a directory to store your Calyxium code.
+It doesn’t matter to Calyxium where your code lives, but for the exercises and projects in this book, we suggest making a projects directory in your home directory and keeping all

 your projects there.

-Open a terminal and enter the following commands to make a projects
+Open a terminal and enter the following commands to make a projects directory

-and a directory for the “Hello, world!”
+and a directory for the “Hello, world!” project within the projects directory.

 For Linux, macOS and PowerShell on Windows, enter this